 Things to do:

-There are so many things to do and to discover in Tiskita.
+There are so many things to do and discover in Tiskita.
 The owners started this project in 1978 when they built a home and started replanting trees.
 Today the area has more than 275 species of birds, unaccountable species of mammals, and over 125 species of tropical fruits.

 For visitors, this is an incredible opportunity to experience the real Tropical Rainforest and to spend time on some deserted pristine beaches.
 There are also many Tours to do, and you will be invited to go horseback riding, ocean fishing, bird and animal watching, whale watching, hiking and go on a guided walk, get a massage or take a yoga class, go snorkeling and enjoy the tide pools, and finally you will be able to relax on the wildest and most beautiful beach you have ever seen.

-The Association Save the Turtles of Parismina’ was founded in April 2001 by the Costa Rican Coast Guard and local residents.
+The Association Save the Turtles of Parismina’ was founded in April 2001 by the Costa Rican Coast Guard and residents.
 It is dedicated to protecting three different species of Sea Turtles and their eggs from poaching in the area between March and October.

 The area is located on the Caribbean coast of Costa Rica, at the mouth of the ‘Parismina’ river.
 There is no road.
 It is accessible only by boat or plane.
 It is about halfway between ‘Tortuguero’ and ‘Limon’ on the Tortuguero canals.